yangxin1994/lit/packages/localize/README.md

 > code.
 Casting a lit-localize function to a type that does not include its
 > annotation will prevent lit-localize from being able to extract and transform
 > templates from your application.
 For example, a cast like
-> `(msg as any)("greeting", "Hello")` will not be identified.
-It is safe to
+> `(msg as any)("Hello")` will not be identified.
+It is safe to re-assign
-> re-assign lit-localize functions or pass them as parameters, as long as the
+> lit-localize functions or pass them as parameters, as long as the distinctive
-> distinctive type signature is preserved.
-If needed, you can reference each
+> type signature is preserved.
+If needed, you can reference each function's
-> function's distinctive type with e.g. `typeof msg`.
+> distinctive type with e.g. `typeof msg`.

 ### `configureLocalization(configuration)`